tumri/Newzer/README.md

 * Create an appealing home page for logged in users.
 Improve the contact, help, and about pages.

-* Each user/author should have a profile where their previous articles and comments are be displayed.

-* In the future a voting system should be implemented so that "Featured" articles are automatically flagged as such after reaching a certain popularity threshold.

 * Testing is currently underwhelming.
 Tests must be created for article and comment create/edit/delete.
 Tests must also be created for file uploads/deletions with S3.
 User tests must be expanded to include moderators.

->* *Newzer 2.0: Reimplement the frontend using Ember to cut down on page loads and provide a better UX.*

 -----